CharlesAMoss/epic_Restaurant/README.md

 _This project makes use of PHP, mySQL, the testing framework [PHPUnit](https://phpunit.de/), the micro-framework [Silex](http://silex.sensiolabs.org/), and uses [Twig](http://twig.sensiolabs.org/) templates._

 ## To Do
+* Add patch and delete features.
+*  build front end to spec.